Digitex Futures Trading Up 3.5% Over Last 7 Days (DGTX)

-Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the dollar during the 24-hour period ending at 12:00 PM Eastern on May 1st.
-One Digitex Futures coin can now be bought for about $0.0295 or 0.00000156 BTC on cryptocurrency exchanges including OOOBTC, Mercatox and Exrates.
-Over the last week, Digitex Futures has traded 3.5% higher against the dollar.
-Digitex Futures has a market capitalization of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last day.
+Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the US dollar during the 1 day period ending at 8:00 AM E.T. on May 2nd.
+In the last seven days, Digitex Futures has traded 3.5% higher against the US dollar.
+One Digitex Futures coin can now be purchased for $0.0295 or 0.00000156 BTC on major exchanges including Exrates, OOOBTC and Mercatox.
+Digitex Futures has a market capitalization of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.